santhosh205/histogram-equalization/README.md

 # histogram-equalization
-A simple algorithm to auto adjust contrast in an image.
+A simple algorithm to auto adjust contrast in an image